thebkht/EmployeeManagementSystem/README.md

 - User Authentication: Users can log in with their credentials to access the system.
 - Employee Management: Add, update, and delete employee records.
-- Task Assignment: Assign tasks to employees and track their progress.
+- Task Assignment: Assign tasks to employees, set due dates, and track their completion status.
-- Task Completion: Mark tasks as completed and track completion time.
+- Task Tracking: Monitor task progress, track completion time, and view detailed task information.

 ## Technologies Used